zplayads/FAQ/FAQ_EN.md

 ### What third-party tracking services do you support?
 Do you have in-house tracking tools?
 For now, ZPLAY Ads support third-party tracking solutions including Appsflyer, Adjust, AdMaster, TalkingData, 热云, Singular, TUNE, 友盟, Kochava and Dataeye;

 We also have in-house tracking tools.
-Please refer to the[Server-to-Server-Install-Tracking](https://github.com/zplayads/Help-Center-for-Promotion/blob/master/Tracking/ZPLAY%20Ads%20Advertiser%20Server%20to%20Server%20Install%20Tracking.md) doc for more details;
+Please refer to the [Server-to-Server-Install-Tracking](https://github.com/zplayads/Help-Center-for-Promotion/blob/master/Tracking/ZPLAY%20Ads%20Advertiser%20Server%20to%20Server%20Install%20Tracking.md) doc for more details;

 ### What kinds of creatives do you support?
 For now, ZPLAY Ads support playable creatives, H5 creatives, and video creatives;
 1. Playable creatives: If you have requirements of making playable creatives, please contact us at service@atmosplay.com.
 We will make playable creatives for you;
 2. H5 creatives: You can make H5 creatives according to [Specification for HTML Format Playable Ads](https://github.com/zplayads/specification-for-H5-playable-creative/blob/master/specification_for_html_format_playable_ads.md) and then upload your H5 creatives in ZPLAY Ads Advertiser Self-service System.
-Please click "ADD H5 CREATIVE" button in "PLAYABLE CREATIVE" page to upload your H5 creatives;
+Please click "ADD H5 CREATIVE" button in "AD CREATIVE" page to upload your H5 creatives;
 3. Video creatives: You can click "ADD VIDEO CREATIVE" in "AD CREATIVE" page to upload your video creatives;
 ![add_creative_cn](/img/add_creative_en.png)

 NOTE: About how to add creatives, please see [Guides about how to use ZPLAY Ads platform](https://github.com/zplayads/Help-Center-for-Promotion/blob/master/guides.md) for more details;

-### Will it is available to send us the app name?
+### Will it be available to send us the app name?
 We can’t send out app names.
 But we will be able to give you a unique identifier for the traffic, and through the identifier, you can compare the performance of your campaigns in different traffic sources.
 The table below lists the parameter of traffic app identifier in every third-party platforms:

 |Third-party Platform Name|Parameter|